Skip to main content

 What is a User Group?

-User groups are the core of the reev Pro platform.
-They allow you to enable specific use cases and group users who should charge under the same conditions.
+With user groups, you can support specific use cases and group users who are allowed to charge under the same conditions.

-After creating a user group, you have the option to invite users to the group.
-These users will then be allowed to charge under the conditions defined within the user group.
+After creating a user group, you can invite users to join it.
+Invited users are then authorized to charge according to the conditions defined for the user group.

 To create a new user group, click Create a new user group at the top of the screen within the User Groups menu item.